SAP-samples/teched2025-DA261/exercises/ex3/README.md

 This makes queries:
 - **Simpler** : you can ask *“How many complaints relate to Credit Cards?”* without listing every sub-product.
 - **More powerful** : SPARQL can use `rdfs:subClassOf*` to traverse the hierarchy, automatically rolling up details to categories.
 - **Beyond SQL** : SQL would require **lookup tables, recursive joins, or complex CASE statements** to achieve the same grouping.
-With Knowledge Graphs, the relationships are **modeled once** and queries automatically respect the hierarchy.
+With Knowledge Graphs, the relationships are **modeled once** and hierarchical relationships are inherently handled during query execution.

 ### Why not just use SQL?